Debt to Income Ratio Formula (Table of Contents)

 Example #3

-There are two types of Debt to Income ratio, which are the Front-end debt to income ratio and Back-end debt to income ratio.
-The front-end debt to income ratio generally indicates the percentage of income which goes towards housing costs, whether it is rent or payment towards a mortgage, which includes both principal and interest.
-The back-end debt to income ratio encompasses all other recurring debt payments such as car loans, credit card payments, education loans etc.
+There are two types of Debt to Income ratios: the Front-end debt to income ratio and the Back-end debt to income ratio.
+The front-end debt to income ratio generally indicates the percentage of income that goes towards housing costs, whether rent or payment towards a mortgage, which includes both principal and interest.
+The back-end debt to income ratio encompasses all other recurring debt payments such as car loans, credit card payments, education loans, etc.

-Lenders use a debt to income ratio of 28/36 to determine whether the borrower should be lent money or not.
-28/36 norm indicates that 28% of the gross income can be expensed for housing costs, while 36% can be used to expense all other forms of recurring debt payments.
+Lenders use a debt to income ratio of 28/36 to determine whether the borrower should be lent money.
+28/36 norm indicates that 28% of the gross income can be expensed for housing costs, while 36% can be used to expense all other recurring debt payments.

 For example,